TheContributionZone/React-Components-Library/README.md

 This repository will be a compilation of different templates and boilerplate code for React, from small reusable components to full-scale React apps.

 ## TechLog
 Here is a list of each directory in the root directory of this repo, listing the tech used for each one.
+Every contribution should be followed up by adding any libraries, frameworks, languages or related technologies they used into this centralized list of tech used and covered in this repository.

 - [Accordion](https://github.com/mathcodes/React-Components-Library/tree/main/Accordion)
 - [Blog](https://github.com/mathcodes/React-Components-Library/tree/main/Blog)
 - [Dropdown](https://github.com/mathcodes/React-Components-Library/tree/main/Dropdown)